CodeThreat/codethreat-github-action/README.md

 - `ORGNAME` – Your CodeThreat Account's orgname.

 - *`GITHUB_TOKEN` – It represents the Github token belonging to your account.
 There is no need to add it manually.
 Github adds this automatically.
 However, if you want to import a token with different authorizations, you can enter the secret section of your repo with the same name.

+- There may be some permission restrictions for GITHUB_TOKEN.
+To remove them, first make sure that the "Read and Write Permission" option is selected in the settings section of your repository.
+If you are using CodeThreat Action in an organization, you can do this in the settings section of your organization.
+Another method is to add the permission line to the .yaml file, for example: You can solve this situation with ``permissions: write-all``.